datacamp/courses-introduction-to-version-control-with-git/chapter2.md

 *** =hint

+To match a set of files, a `.gitignore` entry must contain a wildcard character such as `*`.

 *** =feedbacks
 - Correct: `pdf` does not contain any wildcards, so it only matches files called `pdf`.
 - This file *is* matched because the pattern `*.pyc` matches files in sub-directories.